 For this one, we’ll get back to the beginning of the article.
 The part about rich people reading.

 What do you think famous CEOs do all day?
 Play golf?
 Spend money on expensive stuff?
 Instagram stuff?

 Well, probably most of them are doing the above but there is something else they all have in common.
 They make decisions.
 Important decisions.
 Billing dollar worth decisions.

 And how do they end up making the right decisions?
 That’s right my friend.
 They read, constantly.

-That’s why Warren Buffett reads 500 pages a day: “That’s how knowledge works.
+That’s why Warren Buffett is famous for reading 500 pages a day: “That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”3

 And this simple habit helped him quite a lot, obviously.

 Reading will help you understand complicated things and also help you observe a situation from all possible angles.

 It kind of looks like this: